lehoang318/training/session-01.md

   * App.
 Store & Package Management => N/A
   * Manual compilation and installation

-* [Discussion] Is it possible to change/install new SWCs at runtime in AUTOSAR Systems?

 * [File permissions](https://www.qnx.com/developers/docs/8.0/com.qnx.doc.neutrino.user_guide/topic/files_PERMISSIONS.html)
   * Is it a regular file or a directory or a symbolic link?
   * What could `Owner`/`Owner Group`/`Others` do with the file?